ryarasi/vidhya-io-api/README.md

 13. Go back to the root folder with `cd ..`
 14. Create an administrative account for the database with `python manage.py createsuperuser`
     1. Choose your username and password.
+15. Test setup type in the following commands:-
+    1. Start the postgres docker container with `docker start shuddhi-db`
+    2. Once the postgres container is up and running, start the docker for the project with `docker-compose up`
-15. Test setup with `docker-compose up` and visit `localhost:8000` to check if setup has worked.
+    3. Visit `localhost:8000` or `localhost:8000/graphql` to check if setup has worked.
 16. In order to run `makemigrations` and `migrate` commands on the project, we must now do it inside the docker container by adding `docker-compose run web` before whichever command you wish to execute on the project.
 Eg `docker-compose run web python manage.py migrate`

 ## Troubleshooting:-
 1. If docker-compose up keeps crashing, [rebuild the container](https://vsupalov.com/docker-compose-runs-old-containers/#the-quick-workaround)
+   1. Use `docker-compose down && docker-compose build && docker-compose up`
+   2. or use `docker-compose rm -f && docker-compose pull && docker-compose up`
+2. If there are issues with migration conflicts, and simple solutions fail, reset the migrations with these commands:-
+   1. Delete all files inside the `migrations` folder except `__init__.py`
+   2. Delete the database file, in our case `./data`
+   3. Run `docker-compose up`

 ## Useful Links:-
 1. [Docker & Django](https://docs.docker.com/samples/django/)